liamgillies/reddit-stock-parser/README.md

 # reddit-stock-parser

-An implementation of sentimental analysis on social medias to analyze the stock market.
+An implementation of sentiment analysis on social medias to analyze the stock market.